LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 **Table: Resources**

-Each resource is contains a RESOURCE and LOGICAL RESOURCE table. `xx_LOGICAL_RESOURCES` has one record per logical resource.  `xx_RESOURCES` has one record for each version of each logical resource.
+Each resource type has its own RESOURCE and LOGICAL RESOURCE tables. `xx_LOGICAL_RESOURCES` has one record per logical resource.  `xx_RESOURCES` has one record for each version of each logical resource.

 For example, VISIONPRESCRIPTION has: